-- 1. Keep motors clean. - Store indoors. - Keep covered to eliminate airborne dust and dirt. - Cover openings for ventilation, conduit connections, etc.to prevent entry of rodents, snakes, birds, and insects, etc. - 2.
-Keep motors dry. - Store in a dry area indoors. - Temperature swings should be minimal to guard against condensation. - Space heaters are recommended to prevent condensation. - Treat unpainted flanges, shafts, and fittings with a rust inhibitor. - Check insulation resistance before putting motor into service.
-(Consult manufacturer for guidelines). - 3.
-Keep Bearings Lubricated. - Once per month, rotate shaft several turns to distribute grease in bearings. - If unit has been stored more than one year, add grease before start-up.
-(Refer to "Lubrication Procedures" on page 9).
+- 1. Store indoors - 2.
+Keep covered to eliminate airborne dust and dirt. - Cover openings for ventilation, conduit connections, etc. to prevent entry of rodents, snakes, birds, and insects, etc. - B. Keep motors dry - 1.
+Store in a dry area indoors - 2.
+Temperature swings should be minimal to prevent condensation. - 3.
+Space heaters are recommended to prevent condensation. - 4.
+Treat unpainted flanges, shafts, and fittings with a rust inhibitor. - 5.
+Check insulation resistance before putting motor into service.
+(Consult manufacturer for guidelines). - C. Keep Bearings Lubricated - 1.
+Once per month, rotate shaft several turns to distribute grease in bearings. - 2.
+If unit has been stored more than one year, add grease before start-up.
+(Refer to lubrication procedure).